meegpipe/meegpipe/tutorials/gunberg/README.md

 ## Manual selection of noisy independent components

 The last sub-pipeline above requires the user to manually identify noisy independent components.
-After running `grunberg.main`, the generated HTML reports should allow to take decide which of the estimated components should be rejected from the data.
+The HTML reports produced by `grunberg.main` contain (in most cases) enough information for a human expert to decide which components should be attributed to noise sources.
 Once the set of noisy components has been identified, you can instruct __meegpipe__ to reject that set of components by editing the relevant `.ini` file, as described in the HTML report of the corresponding processing node.
-Then you just need to re-run `grunberg.main` for the manual selection of components to take effect.
+After editing the `.ini` file you need to re-run `grunberg.main` for the manual selection of components to take effect.

 ## Inspect the processed and raw data files